JeffGiroux/f5_terraform/GCP/HA_via_lb/README.md

   - ***Note***: Other items like BIG-IP password are stored in Google Cloud Secret Manager.
 Refer to the [Prerequisites](#prerequisites).
   - The BIG-IP instance will query Google Metadata API to retrieve the service account's token for authentication.
   - The BIG-IP instance will then use the secret name and the service account's token to query Google Metadata API and dynamically retrieve the password for device onboarding.
-- This template uses Declarative Onboarding (DO), Application Services 3 (AS3), and Cloud Failover Extension packages for the initial configuration.
+- This template uses Declarative Onboarding (DO) and Application Services 3 (AS3) for the initial configuration.
 As part of the onboarding script, it will download the RPMs automatically.
 See the [AS3 documentation](http://f5.com/AS3Docs) and [DO documentation](http://f5.com/DODocs) for details on how to use AS3 and Declarative Onboarding on your BIG-IP VE(s).
 The [Telemetry Streaming](http://f5.com/TSDocs) extension is also downloaded and can be configured to point to Google Cloud Monitoring (old name StackDriver).
-The [Cloud Failover Extension](http://f5.com/CFEDocs) documentation is also available.
 - Files
   - bigip.tf - resources for BIG-IP, NICs, public IPs
   - main.tf - resources for provider, versions